agdturner/ccg-r2d/README.md

 # [ccg-r2d](https://github.com/agdturner/ccg-r2d)
-A Java library for rendering 2D Euclidean spatial data built on [ccg-v2d](https://github.com/agdturner/ccg-v2d) and [ccg-grids](https://github.com/agdturner/ccg-grids).
-There are implementations for double precision and for precision accurate to a specified order of magnitude (which the user can arbitrarily specify).
+A Java library for rendering 2D Euclidean spatial data using [ccg-v2d](https://github.com/agdturner/ccg-v2d) for vectors and [ccg-grids](https://github.com/agdturner/ccg-grids) for rasters.

-The first examples are rendering triangles, grids behind triangles, and for showing that the algorithms for intersecting triangles work.

-This library has utility for portraying 2D Euclidean spatial data.
-It is used to help develop [ccg-v2d](https://github.com/agdturner/ccg-v2d) as visualising processed data helps to show that algoithms, like intersection algorithms are working.
-This helps also in developing [ccg-v3d](https://github.com/agdturner/ccg-v3d) and [ccg-grids](https://github.com/agdturner/ccg-grids) for processing 3D Euclidean spatial data, and [ccg-r3d](https://github.com/agdturner/ccg-r3d) for rendering 3D spatial data.
-As you may appreciate, 3D Euclidean spatial data rendering is a lot harder than 2D Euclidean spatial data rendering, and getting a simpler and related implementation working can help.
+Example static renderings of data are shown below.

+This library is being used to help develop [ccg-v2d](https://github.com/agdturner/ccg-v2d) as visualising things like calculated intersections helps to show that geometrical algorithms work.

+Developing 2D spatial data functionaility also helps with developing 3D spatial data functionality.
+If you are interested in processing 3D Euclidean spatial data then maybe also have a look at: [ccg-v3d](https://github.com/agdturner/ccg-v3d) and [ccg-r3d](https://github.com/agdturner/ccg-r3d).

 ## Rotations and colours
 * One triangle (one colour for the triangle and another for it's edge):